 St. Vincent’s becomes incorporated and holds first board of directors meeting.

 Responding to the needs of working parents during WWII, St. Vincent’s opens its Day Nursery in Santa Barbara, one of California’s first childcare programs.

 St. Vincent’s moves to a new building on Hollister Avenue in Santa Barbara.
 St. Vincent’s Day Nursery moves to Canon Perdido Street.

-St. Vincent’s opens its residential program for children with developmental disabilities.
+St. Vincent’s opens its residential program and school for children with developmental disabilities.

 As children with developmental disabilities are mainstreamed into the public school system, St. Vincent’s closes its school and opens a communal housing program for special-needs children.

 St. Vincent’s opens transitional housing program for single mothers and infants, today St. Vincent’s Family Strengthening Program.